Did the Quran get the Trinity wrong?

 So from this verse the Christian asserts that the Quran did not know what the Trinity was, as Mary is not in the Trinity, hence the Quran was wrong.
 For starters the Christians themselves have committed the mistake, not the Quran.

-In fact in the very same Surah, in passage 73, the Quran does mention the Trinity:
+In fact in the very same Surah 5, in verse 73, the Quran does mention the Trinity:

 O People of the Book!
 Commit no excesses in your religion: Nor say of Allah aught but the truth.
 Christ Jesus the son of Mary was (no more than) a messenger of Allah, and His Word, which He bestowed on Mary, and a spirit proceeding from Him: so believe in Allah and His messengers.